iaaron-xyz/etch-a-sketch/README.md

 # etch-a-sketch
-This a simple sketchpad tool for pixel art
+This a simple sketchpad webapp tool, here you can create a simple pixel art within a grid of 16x16 pixels.